python - Cannot remove SQLite row using 'where' and variable -

 instead, use db-api’s parameter substitution. put

-placeholder wherever want use value, , provide tuple of values second argument cursor’sexecute()
+?placeholder wherever want use value, , provide tuple of values second argument cursor’sexecute()method. (other database modules may use different placeholder, such%sor:1.)

 Comments